Using Logic Pro for surround sound work and ambisonics

 Downmixing

-Logic does have a built-in down mixer plug-in if you want to create a stereo mix for someone who can’t monitor a 5.1 mix - however it can only be inserted on the Master output, you can’t insert it on a bus or elsewhere.
-This is really irritating as it means that any stereo tracks that you might have in your mix have to be unmixed to 5.1 then down mixed back to stereo.
+Logic does have a built-in down-mixer plug-in if you want to create a stereo mix for someone who can’t monitor a 5.1 mix - however it can only be inserted on the Master output, you can’t insert it on a bus or elsewhere.
+This can be irritating as it means that any stereo tracks that you have up-mixed to 5.1 will then be down-mixed back to stereo.
 If you’re doing a 5.1 mix that’s not a problem, but often we are sending off work-in-progress mixes to directors to listen to on their computers in stereo, so we may not be at the point where we have a solid 5.1 mix that folds down well to stereo.

 Ambisonic work